oxide-one/worm/README.md

-# DigitalOcean based ephemeral VMs
+# DigitalOcean based ephemeral VMs for Github Actions

+Worm, short for Workflow Runner Maker; allows for faster build times utilizing the power of clouuuuuuuuddddd

 I made this because I wanted to utilize the capabilities of [DigitalOcean](https://digitalocean.com) Droplets to run self hosted runners, without an extraordinary bill at the end of the month.